How to Fix F4E1 error — heating fault on Whirlpool WED8000DW (Electric)

 How Much Does This Repair Cost?

-DIY parts for an F4E1 heating fault — such as a heating element or thermal fuse — typically run $20–$80 depending on the component.
-A professional service call on a Whirlpool WED8000DW generally costs $150–$300 including labor.
+For DIY parts related to an F4E1 heating fault — like a heating element or thermal fuse — you’re looking at a cost of $20–$80, depending on the component.
+A professional service call for a Whirlpool WED8000DW usually ranges from $150–$300, including labor.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions